Akuli/oomph/README.md

     - `null[Str]` --> `null[auto]`
     - `null[auto]` --> `null`
     - `new List[Str]()` --> `[]`
+    - search for type annotations i have needed to put in the python code, to get examples of things where oomph can be better than python+mypy
 - some nice way to check if an object is null (for at least `if` and `while`)
     - Idea: `x := y` returns false if `x` is null, and when isn't, sets `y` to true
         - Leads to `while x := y`, `if x := y` and `assert x := y`